What Does the USCIS Case Status “Case Was Received” Mean for My Parent Green Card Application?

 If you don’t have regular access to the internet, you can wait for status updates on your parent green card application by checking your regular mail.
 Most case status updates you see online also get sent by mail.
 These mailed notices take longer, but they may have additional information about what you need to do next, such as with a request for additional evidence.

 If you aren’t sure about a particular case status change, we’re here to assist.
-Immigrationhelp.org can find you an immigration attorney for a consultation to help you figure out what’s going on and what to do next.
+Immigrationhelp.org can find you an immigration attorney through our Ask an Attorney program for just $24/month.